Infineon/arduino-core-psoc6/docs/arduino-deviations.rst

     void randomSeed(unsigned long seed)

 The function is optional.
-Random seed initialization is not required because the `PSOC6-for-Arduino` core uses the hardware-based True Random Number Generator (TRNG) for generating random numbers.
+Random seed initialization is not required because the PSOC™ 6 core uses the hardware-based True Random Number Generator (TRNG) for generating random numbers.

 Calling `randomSeed(seed)` does nothing but is provided for compatibility with the standard Arduino API.